go-aah/docs/websocket.md

 Title: WebSocket for Real-time Apps
-Desc: aah provides flexible and easy way to use WebSocket capabilities in aah application. aah draws fine thin line to enables power of usability and provides WebSocket power to the user.
+Desc: aah provides a flexible and easier way to implement WebSocket capabilities into the application. aah draws a thin line to enable maximum usability and provides WebSocket power to the aah user.
 Keywords: websocket, real-time app, real-time communication, aah, aah framework
 ---
 # WebSocket for Real-time Apps